Bertik23/drink/README.md

 <ol><li>Press <i>Win + R</i> and type <i>shell:startup</i> right click and choose <i>New</i> and <i>Shortcut</i></li>
 <li>Copy the path to <i>Drink!.exe</i>, paste it into the Shortcut making and add <i>\Drink!.exe</i>, press <b>Next<b>, choose the name of the Shortcut and press <b>Finish<b></li></ol>

 The default language is czech.
-To change the language look on the wiki.
+To change the language look on the <a href="https://github.com/Bertik23/drink/wiki/How-to-change-the-language">wiki.</a>